Here are the steps in the Exploratory system. Let's dive in!

 Season Updates

-We print as we go: instead of running a job lot, or buying guidebooks, we print our notes and routecards just before posting each info pack.
+We print as we go: instead of running a job lot, or buying guidebooks, we print our notes and Routecards just before posting each info pack.
 This means that our ongoing updates make it into each pack as the season progresses.
 A lot of our time during Spring and Summer is spent making sure the important changes are communicated to the right groups at the right time.
-In a Summer such as 2016 with frequent path changes in the Alps, this is substantial work!

 Trade knowledge